Myo Gesture Armband with support for multiple devices

 3) Add the Myo Gesture Armband skill to your ARC project (Project -> Add Skill -> Misc -> Myo Gesture Armband).

 4) In the skill's configuration menu set up any servos you would like to control and scripts that you'd like to execute with gestures.

-5) Double tap your a finger to your thumb to unlock the Myo Armband in order to use gestures.
+5) Double-tap your finger to your thumb to unlock the Myo Armband in order to use gestures.
 The Myo will detect the first gesture you make and then go back to being locked.

-6) If you would like the armband to stay unlocked right click on the Myo symbol in your task bar and select Application Manager.
-At the top of the Application Manager make Presentation Mode active and the Myo Armband will stay unlocks and detect gestures as you make them.
+6) If you would like the armband to stay unlocked right click on the Myo symbol in your taskbar and select Application Manager.
+At the top of the Application, the manager makes Presentation Mode active and the Myo Armband will stay unlocks and detect gestures as you make them.

 7) Start moving your arm with the Myo Armband on it to control servos and gesture with your hand to activate scripts.

 This skill requires the Myo drivers to be installed and the Myo Armband connected to your computer.
 If these requirements are not met, this skill may crash ARC.
 However, remember that this product has been discontinued by the manufacturer and their drivers may not be hosted forever.

 This skill supports multiple Myo armbands to be connected to the PC.
 Each armband requires its own instance of this skill.
 Multiple skills can be added by clicking Project -> Add Skill -> Misc -> Myo Gesture Armband.